Coraliuky/docs/docs/guides/hardware_support/rocm_docs/train_example_en.md

-# Example of Training on the ROCm Version of PaddlePaddle
+# Example of Training on the Paddle ROCm Version

 There is no much differnce training with the Hygon CPU/DCU or with the Intel CPU/Nvidia GPU.
 The Paddle ROCm version can fully support APIs of the Paddle CUDA version, and you can use the same commands and parameters of the GPU training.